zhuangli200/Rockstar/README.md

 - MyTools.py, contanining customized printing tools

 **Prerequisite:**
 To properly run the rockstar.py, one can create an conda environment with the rock.yml configuration file `conda env create -f ./rock.yml`.
-Change the name on the first line of rock.yml fille if you prefer another environment name.
+Change the environment name on the first line of rock.yml fille if you prefer another one.
 Before you use the program, make sure activate the conda environment by `conda activate your_env_name`.

 **Usage:**
 > To use the hr mode